ray-project/ray/doc/scheduler.md

 # Scheduler

-The scheduling strategies currently implemented in Photon are fairly basic and all use a central scheduler.
+The scheduling strategies currently implemented in Halo are fairly basic and all use a central scheduler.

 * The naive scheduler assigns tasks to workers just taking into account